-For grant programs, the investigator must provide strong written justification, indicating the reason the funds were not spent and the investigator's plan for spending the funds the following year if the carryover is approved.
-Each request will be reviewed on a case-by-case basis.
+For grant programs, the AHA allows an investigator to carryover up to \$20,000 without a written explanation.
+For amounts over \$20,000, the investigator must provide strong written justification, indicating the reason the funds were not spent and the investigator's plan for spending the funds the following year if the carryover is approved.
+Each request will be reviewed on a case by case basis.
 The expectation is the approved carryover plus the next year's budget will be fully expended in the next budget period.
 If the funds are not expended during the period, the AHA may request a return of the unexpended balance for that budget period.
 Investigators should not intentionally save funds for the purpose of a no-cost extension.
 Award funds must be used for expenses directly related to the approved AHA research project.